bvn13/my-emacs-config/README.md

 #### Buffers

-1. `C-c b` - select next buffer to change to
+1. `C-x b` - select next buffer to change to
-2. `C-c C-b` - select next buffer to change to in separate buffer (opens separate layout with opened buffers with full description)
+2. `C-x C-b` - select next buffer to change to in separate buffer (opens separate layout with opened buffers with full description)
+3. `C-x C-k` - kill current buffer

 ### Accessories